singhkuldeep01/Cult_Fit_Backend/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.
-  // Express catches this and passes to error handler });
+});
 ```